JpOnline/Blog/documentation_sprint.md

 I can see several problems related to that, when I get to work in big projects that exists for a long time, I usually spend a lot of energy to understand what is happening, what are the main elements, the domain entities.
 It might be because documentation gets unsynced with the code, but could be something else and what I'm going to do is to address this problem and produce a prototype by the end of the week.
 So if you have time, interest and energy, please contribute with insights.
 Thank you.

+When you think about it, you see that documentation is already a solution of a problem, the problem of understanding a code that you are starting to work with.

 ## Introduction
 My name is João Paulo, I love to code and create real solutions for real problems.
 I love the Clojure programming language and I'm using it for about 2 years to create Progressive Web Apps using Web Components as a Free Lancer.